matter-labs/zksync-lite-docs/docs/dev/nfts.md

 mintNFTFromZkSync(creator_address: address, creator_id: uint32, serial_id: uint32, content_hash: bytes, recipient_address: address, token_id: uint32)
 ```

-The zkSync Governance contract will implement a function `registerFactory` that will register creators as a trusted minter on L2 for the factory contract.
+zkSync will maintain a mapping from creator address to L1 factory contract address.
+Creators have the option to change from one factory contract to another at arbitrary points in time.
+To do so, call `registerFactory`, a function implemented in the zkSync Governance contract.

 ```typescript
 registerFactory(creator_address: address, signature: bytes)
 ```

-To withdraw, users call `withdrawNFT()` with the token_id.
-The zkSync smart contract will verify ownership, burn the token on L2, and call `mintNFTFromZkSync` on the factory corresponding to the creator.
+The NFT object will include the L1 factory contract for the NFT, and will be displayed.
+When users call `withdrawNFT()` with the token_id, the zkSync smart contract will verify ownership, burn the token on L2, and call `mintNFTFromZkSync` on the factory corresponding to the creator.

 ### Factory Registration